PowerGridModel/power-grid-model-io/docs/converters/converter.md

 There are 4 types of converters present as of now:

-- **PGM JSON Converter:** PGM JSON converter converts to and from the power-grid-model JSON data format.
+- **PGM JSON Converter:** Converts to and from the power-grid-model JSON data format.
 This json format makes it convenient to evaluate the grid data in perspective of input to power-grid-model.
 More details about the JSON format are mentioned in {external:py:class}`power_grid_model.utils` and example of it is in [Make Test Dataset](power-grid-model:exapmles/Make%20Test%20Dataset.ipynb) in power-grid-model repository.
 Check the API reference of {py:class}`PgmJsonConverter` for more information.
 - **VisonExcelConverter:** The vision files which can be exported to excel as given in [manual](https://phasetophase.nl/pdf/VisionEN.pdf).
 The information for attributes can also be found here.
-- **GaiaExcelConverter**
+- **GaiaExcelConverter:** Conversion possible from excel exports of gaia
-- **Pandapower Converter:** Pandapower converter converts [pandapower network](https://pandapower.readthedocs.io/en/stable/elements.html) which is a dictionary of dataframes to power-grid-model data.
+- **Pandapower Converter:** Converts [pandapower network](https://pandapower.readthedocs.io/en/stable/elements.html) which is a dictionary of dataframes to power-grid-model data.

+Refer to [converters](../power_grid_model.io#converters) in API documentation for more details

+## Structure

 VisonExcelConverter and GaiaExcelConverter are inherited from [tabular converters](tabular_converter.md) for excel exports of vision and gaia respectively.
 All 4 converters are derived from the base {py:class}`power_grid_model_io.converters.base_converter`.